rachelandrew/eu-vat/README.md

 eu-vat
 ======

+**This site is no longer up to date.
+PLease seek more information from current sources.**

 The VAT rules are changing in January 2015.
 Help me collect information and resources to help micro-businesses that are caught up in the change.

 ### How to help